Last Updated September 25, 2020

 - Briefcases, handbags, or backpacks of any kind

 - Hats or hoods, except for those considered religious apparel

-- Sunglasses, earplugs, headphones, or any other devices that can be placed in the candidate’s ears
+- Sunglasses, headphones, or any other devices that can be placed in the candidate’s ears

-- Books, printed materials, or notes prepared prior to the commencement of the LSAT-Flex Test
+- Books, printed materials, reference materials (including, but not limited to, any books, notes, whiteboards, calendars, notebooks, guides, flyers, or other outside materials), or notes prepared prior to the commencement of the LSAT-Flex Test

 Please note that if someone else enters your room during the LSAT-Flex Test, you must ask them to leave the room immediately.
 If this situation arises, the proctor will determine, at the proctor’s discretion, if and when you will be permitted to continue taking the LSAT-Flex Test.
 Please note that entry of any person into the room during the LSAT-Flex Test will result in your LSAT-Flex Test being flagged for further review.